 Repeat this with the rest of your folded lasagnas from the freezer placing them on a sheet of wax paper

-Preheat your air fryer at 400 Degrees fahrenheit, or 205 degrees celsius, for minutes
+Preheat your air fryer to 400°F for 5 minutes

 After the five minutes, spray the hot air fryer basket with olive oil until coated well, I use an EVO spray bottle